TerraAdama/Mobile-Flutter-Chatbot-with-Gemini/README.md

 # chatbot

-Chatbot with Flutter and LIAMMA and GPT LLMs
+Chatbot with Flutter and Gemini